GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 export default Editor;
 ```

-## STEP 2: Saving stories in browser's local storage
+## Step 2: Saving stories in local storage

 We will now define the API callback `saveStoryById` which is invoked by the editor while saving a story.

-For details about other API callbacks accepted by the story editor checkout [API Callbacks](../integration-layer-api/api-callbacks.md)
+For details about other API callbacks accepted by the story editor, check out the [API Callbacks](./api-callbacks.md) section.

 The following code block is given to show an example of how a story can be saved to the browser's local storage.